 Prior to bloom, plant bugs, or Lygus, damage cotton by feeding in tender terminals and, more commonly, directly on small squares with their needlelike mouthparts, causing the squares to abort.
 When blooming begins, plant bugs continue to feed on squares.
-Feeding on larger squares may cause "dirty blooms" (white blooms with darkened pollen anthers and sometimes with small on the flower petals).
+Feeding on larger squares may cause "dirty blooms" (white blooms with darkened pollen anthers and sometimes with small circular deformities [warts] or dead tissue on the flower petals).
 Additionally, plant bug feeding on small bolls up to approximately 11 days old may cause stink-bug-like external boll spotting and internal boll damage, such as callous growth (warts), deformed or rotted fruit, or small boll abortion.
 This boll damage is often identical to that caused by stink bugs.
-In recent years, this damage appears to have become more common than damage to pre-bloom cotton.
-Plant bugs are capable of causing all of the damage symptoms shown in Table 11-1.
+In recent years, this damage appears to have become more common than damage to prebloom cotton, especially in eastern North Carolina.
+Plant bugs are capable of causing all of the damage symptoms shown in Table 11-2.